 7 Community sentenced snapshots

-Many offenders serving community sentences may be serving more than one type of community sentence concurrently.
-As this report has a one-day/onestatus approach to counting offenders, offenders serving concurrent sentences are (unless otherwise noted) restricted to their single major status to avoid double counting.
+It is important to note that many community sentenced offenders will be serving more than one type of community sentence at a time.
+For instance, from the time the impact of the Sentencing Act 2002 stabilised until 2007, typically around 50% of those serving a supervision sentence had been concurrently serving a community work sentence.
+As this report has a one-day/one-status approach to counting offenders, those with concurrent status are (unless otherwise noted) resolved to a single major status to avoid double counting.

 - Community Work